mellowboyXD/TracksIt/README.md

-# TrackIt - Personal Client-based Expense Tracker app
+# TracksIt - Personal Client-based Expense Tracker app

 For a while now, i've been looking for the perfect, completely free, simple, expense tracker that is not going to just use my data to sell me ads.